-One of the most important steps to building a wall is making sure it is perfectly square so that when you are done all of the other framing that connects to the wall will fit nicely.
+One of the most important steps to building a shed wall or shed floor is making sure it is perfectly square so that when you are done all of the other framing that connects to the wall will fit nicely.
 Anything else that attaches to or joins to the wall will also be affected by a wall that is not square.
-You will have problems with cabinets, trim work, drywall and flooring if you don't take time to square the wall before it is finished.
+You will have problems when finishing the inside of the garden shed with cabinets, trim work, drywall and flooring if you don't take time to square the wall before it is finished.

 These instructions assume that the wall that you are squaring is laying down on a flat surface.

-The first step in learning how to squre a wall is to make sure the outer edges of your wall are all the exact same length as its opposing wall edge.
-In this image wall A should be the same lenght as Wall C. Wall B the same length as Wall D. It is impossible to square the exterior walls if the edge lenghths are not equal.
+The first step in learning how to square a wall is to make sure the outer edges of your shed wall are all the exact same length as its opposing edge.
+In this image wall A should be the same length as Wall C. Wall B the same length as Wall D. It is impossible to square the exterior walls if the edge lenghths are not equal.

 Place the tape measure diagonally across the wall and check the dimension of the diagonal across the wall and take note of the dimension.
 Then Check the other diagonal dimension.
 Compare the two dimensions, one is usually longer than the other.
 This means the wall is out of square.